MarcioPimentel01/MarcioPimentel01/README.md

 # Currently enrolled in the UCF Coding Bootcamp.

-Embarked on an exciting journey at the UCF Coding Bootcamp, where I am immersed in cutting-edge technologies, hands-on projects, and collaborative learning.
-Sharpening my coding skills to thrive in the world of tech innovation. #UCFCodingBootcampExperience 🚀💻
+Diving into the UCF Coding Bootcamp, I am fully immersed in cutting-edge technologies, hands-on projects, and collaborative learning experiences.
+I'm honing my coding skills and preparing to excel in the dynamic world of tech innovation. #UCFCodingBootcampExperience

 ## Description of the UCF Coding Bootcamp